eodash/eodash/docs/configuration.md

 ## Deployment

-A configuration takes effect once it reaches a browser.
-Eodash supports two deployment modes, and the same configuration object is used for both.
+A configuration takes effect once it reaches a browser. eodash supports two deployment modes, and the same configuration object is used for both.

 ### As a single-page application (SPA)